 | Estimated net hourly | $14–$25 | ~55-65% of gross after all costs |

 Morning commute (7–9:30 AM), evening rush (5–8 PM), weekend nights in the Mission and Marina districts (9 PM–2 AM).
-During these peak times, surge pricing is more likely, which can significantly increase your per-trip earnings.
+Surge pricing is more likely during these windows, and it materially changes your per-trip earnings.

 San Francisco is served by SFO and OAK airports.
-Airport pickup and drop-off rides are among the highest-paying trips in the San Francisco market.
-Uber has designated pickup zones at each terminal — familiarize yourself with these locations to minimize wait times and maximize ride efficiency.
+Airport runs are usually the highest-paying single rides in San Francisco.
+Learn the designated pickup zones and the queue system at each terminal — it'll cut your wait time and let you stack consecutive airport trips.

 Dreamforce (Salesforce conference, September) is the single largest convention and fills every hotel in the city — rides surge for the entire week.
 Fleet Week (October) draws huge crowds to the waterfront.
 Outside Lands music festival (August) in Golden Gate Park creates concentrated surge in the Richmond and Sunset districts

-A strategic approach to your first month can make the difference between earning your full $1,500 bonus and missing out.
-Here is a week-by-week plan:
+A focused first month is the difference between the full $1,500 and a near-miss.

 Practice driving the steep hills before going online — stalling on Nob Hill or Russian Hill with a passenger is a one-star review.
 Learn the SOMA/Financial District pickup zones during rush hour, as these streets get chaotic.
 Start with SFO airport rides to build confidence — the freeway route (101 or 280) to downtown is straightforward and pays $30–45 per trip

-Drive different areas of San Francisco to learn where demand is highest.
+Drive different parts of San Francisco to learn where demand is highest.
 Test the popular areas: San Francisco International Airport (SFO), Financial District & SOMA, Fisherman's Wharf & Union Square.
 Try different time slots — peak hours (morning commute (7–9:30 am)) versus off-peak.
-Take notes on which areas and times earn you the most per hour.
+Note which areas + times earn you the most per hour.

-Focus on hitting your 175-trip target.
-Short trips count the same as long trips toward your bonus goal, so prioritize quantity during busy periods.
-Stay in high-demand areas where you can complete back-to-back trips without dead miles.
-Consider combining rides and Uber Eats deliveries during slower hours.
+Focus on hitting 175 trips.
+Short trips count the same as long trips toward your bonus, so prioritise quantity during busy windows.
+Stay in high-demand zones to stack back-to-back trips without dead miles.
+Switch on Uber Eats during slow hours to fill gaps.

 By now you know San Francisco's best areas and peak hours.
 Set up a mileage tracking app (Stride, Everlance, or MileIQ) for tax deductions.
-Maintain a 4.85+ rating by keeping your car clean and being professional.
-Consider which combination of rides and deliveries maximizes your hourly earnings in the San Francisco market.
+Maintain a 4.85+ rating — clean car, polite, water + charger in the back.
+Decide which rides/Eats mix maximises your hourly earnings in San Francisco.

 - At least 21 years old